-Truck fleet management is a critical component of transportation management, regardless of a company’s fleet size.
+Truck fleet management is critical to transportation management, regardless of a company’s fleet size.

 Freight transportation services rely on effective truck fleet optimization.
 Utilizing an effective TMS system removes much of the hassle that comes with managing a fleet of trucks.
 From logistics planning and tracking to financial planning and cost negotiation, the right processes make it easier for shippers to manage their truck fleets.